fildunsky/Fudy-MT3000/README.md

 This repo started as an OpenWrt firmware storage for one device but now has this firmwares:
 - CMCC RAX3000Me Nand USB (ImmortalWrt U-boot)
-- Cudy TR3000 v1 (OpenWrt U-Boot layout)
+- Cudy TR3000 v1 (OpenWrt U-Boot layout) 128mb router version with 93mb free for userspace
 - Cudy TR3000 256mb v1
 - Huasifei WH3000
 - Huasifei WH3000 Pro